of units

-A jumbo mortgage is any mortgage that exceeds the conforming loan limit of $424,100 for a single-family home in most areas of the United States.
-In certain high-priced areas, the loan limit is $636,150.
+A jumbo loan is any mortgage that exceeds the conforming loan limit of $510,400 for a single-family home in most areas of the United States.
+In certain high-priced areas, the loan limit is $765,600.

-Each bank has its own requirements for those applying for non-conventional mortgages.
-Typically, lenders will want to see a minimum credit score of 700.
-Essentially, you’ll have to be able to prove that you can manage the high monthly payments.
-You’ll have to show:
+The requirements for a jumbo loan are more strict than conforming loans.
+Typically, lenders will want to see a minimum credit score of 720 with 20% down.
+Essentially, you’ll have to be able to prove that you can manage the monthly payments.

 - Stable employment of at least 2 years with current employer